TicketsBot/docs/src/miscellaneous/introduction.md

-# MISCELLANEOUS
+# Miscellaneous
-***
-***
-***

-In this chapter, you will find info that either doesn't fit too well in the other chapters, or info we wanted to have easily accessible and separate from full chapters.
+This chapter contains all other documents which do not suit the other chapters.

-Use the sidebar to navigate the chapter.
+Use the sidebar to navigate this chapter.